 1.5 Generally, "speculative transaction" means a transaction in which a contract for the purchase or sale of any commodity, including stocks and shares, is periodically or ultimately settled otherwise than by the actual delivery or transfer of the commodity or scrips.
-However, an eligible transaction in respect of trading in derivatives referred to in clause (ac) of section 2 of the Securities Contracts (Regulation) Act, 1956 (42 of 1956) carried out in a recognised stock exchange; or an eligible transaction in respect of trading in commodity derivatives carried out in a recognised stock exchange; or an eligible transaction in respect of trading in commodities transaction tax under Chapter VII of the Finance Act, 2013 (17 of 2013) are not be deemed to be a speculative transaction.
+However, an eligible transaction in respect of trading in derivatives referred to in clause (ac) of section 2 of the Securities Contracts (Regulation) Act, 1956 (42 of 1956) carried out in a recognised stock exchange; or an eligible transaction in respect of trading in commodity derivatives carried out in a recognised stock exchange, which is chargeable to commodities transaction tax under Chapter VII of the Finance Act, 2013 (17 of 2013) are not be deemed to be a speculative transaction.
 Typically, income arising on transactions in derivatives satisfying the aforementioned conditions are not considered as speculative income.
 However, if the income is characterised as speculative income, the investor needs to be cognizant of the set off provisions.
 Premium on redemption: